Skip to main content

 About Île de Colline

-A Tokyo stop with limited verified detail
+A Tokyo stop with limited detail

-For first-time planning, the safest approach is to build around the confirmed hours. Île de Colline is closed Monday and Tuesday.
+For first-time planning, the safest approach is to build around the posted hours. Île de Colline is closed Monday and Tuesday.
 It opens from 11:30 AM to 4 PM on Wednesday; 11:30 AM to 4 PM and 6 PM to 9:30 PM on Thursday; 11:30 AM to 4 PM and 6 PM to 9:45 PM on Friday; 11:30 AM to 5 PM and 6 PM to 9:45 PM on Saturday; and 11:30 AM to 5 PM on Sunday.
-For wider trip planning, Our full Tokyo bars guide, Our full Tokyo restaurants guide, and Our full Tokyo hotels guide can help place it within a broader Tokyo itinerary.
+For wider trip planning, Our full Tokyo bars guide, Our full Tokyo restaurants guide, Our full Tokyo hotels guide can help place it within a broader Tokyo itinerary.

 Where it fits in a Tokyo plan

-For comparison-minded planning, consider Île de Colline alongside Masakichi, Rhythmos, KOMYO Lounge, Panacee, and Winestand Waltz, depending on the mood and logistics of the visit.
+For comparison-minded planning, consider Île de Colline alongside Masakichi, Rhythmos, KOMYO Lounge, Panacee, Winestand Waltz, depending on the mood and logistics of the visit.
 For broader browsing, keep other Tokyo guides handy and confirm current details directly with each venue.

 Location